 PATHWAY ACTION PLANS

-1) Action plan on introductions and spread of species in private and public possession;
+1) Thematic action plan on introduction and spread of species through public or private possession;

-2) Action plan on introductions and spread of species through commercial and recreational use of freshwater;
+2) Thematic action plan on introduction and spread of species through recreational and commercial/professional use of freshwater;

 3) Thematic action plan on introduction and spread of species through transportation of habitat and nursery material and machinery.

 Wildlife and Habitat Conservation Officers are always busy in Flanders, Wallonia, and the Brussels Capital Region.
 For instance, you can get a glimpse of their ongoing projects (in Dutch) here.
 But that’s only the tip of the iceberg.
 Cross-border management strategies are a must for adequate coverage of the Regions and Member States.

 To meet that need, scientists and IAS managers conducted a Belgian Manageability Assessment in 2018.
 It describes invasion scenarios and various management strategies for 43 listed species in Belgium.
 Several management strategies were ranked by feasibility and discussed with the managers.
 And later, these data are incorporated into regional (and national) management goal planning.

 Access the full report here.
 But if you have specific questions related to your Region’s IAS management, contact the competent authority.

 LIFE RIPARIAS (Reaching Integrated and Prompt Action in Response to Invasive Alien Species) is Belgium’s EU-funded LIFE project.
 It streamlines efforts by the Belgian authorities to optimise the management of invasive alien species in river areas and ponds across regional borders.